Slovak RepublicLearn even more about the Slovak Republic at oecd.org

 Governance – Slovak Republic expand

 Even if the right to vote is universal in all OECD countries, not everyone exercises this right.
 There is little difference in the voting rates of men and women in most OECD countries.
 This is the case in the Slovak Republic, where the voter turnout of men and women is nearly the same.
 While on average there are few differences between men and women concerning participation in elections, income can have a strong influence on voter turnout.
 In the Slovak Republic, voter turnout for the top 20% of the population is an estimated 64%, whereas the participation rate of the bottom 20% is an estimated 60%.
-This 4 percentage point difference is lower than the OECD average difference of 12 percentage points and suggests there is broad social inclusion in the Slovak Republic’s democratic institutions.
+This 4 percentage point difference is much lower than the OECD average difference of 11 percentage points and suggests there is broad social inclusion in the Slovak Republic’s democratic institutions.

 Ensuring that government decision making is not compromised by conflicts of interest is key to maintaining trust in government.
 Transparency is therefore essential to hold government to account and to maintain confidence in public institutions.